 ComboBox

-The ComboBox presents a selected item and a drop-down button that displays a list of options.
+ComboBox presents a selected item with a dropdown button that displays a list of options.
 The length and height of the combo box are determined by the selected item, unless you define them explicitly.

 Useful properties